thzt/rich-json-parser/README.md

 # rich-json-parser
 Support regular expression to be a JSON value.

-Using [PEG.js](), the parser will not return an AST, but a javascript object.
+Using [PEG.js](https://github.com/pegjs/pegjs), the parser will not return an AST, but a javascript object directly.

 For example: